Public Chamber reports on state-civil society relations

 “We have seen a transition to a partnership model for addressing sensitive social issues.
 The authorities are now not just listening, but actively inviting structures of civil society to formulate solutions,” claimed Mikheeva.

-Elena Topoleva, chairman of the Civic Chamber’s Commission for the development of the non-profit sector and support of socially oriented CSOs (NGOs), remarked that the report addresses topics which have been at the centre of the public’s attention over the course of the year.
+Elena Topoleva, chairman of the Public Chamber’s Commission for the development of the non-profit sector and support of socially oriented CSOs (NGOs), remarked that the report addresses topics which have been at the centre of the public’s attention over the course of the year.

 “We don’t shy away from sensitive topics, we engage in dialogue and we discuss them.
 To be sure, this leads to confrontations between opposing sides and opinions, but it also creates a genuine platform for discussion.
 It is right and proper that this is reflected in the report,” emphasised Topoleva.